fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 * It should look like this when done:

 ![Bearings](./img/assembly/motor_layer_cores2_mirror.JPG)

+* REMINDER: Tighten the screws holding *fixed* bearings and leave the screws holding the *excenters* loose.

 * Screw on the ribs to the bottom layer and tighten the screws.